ilentt/xmldata/XML folder to product.md

 # 1. Data file

-Data file use for definition
+Data file `datafiles.xml` use definition data source need load to InDesign.
+The data file have main five attributes are `id`, ``

 # Files